apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 ************
 CDN in a Box
 ************
-"CDN in a Box" is a name given to the time-honored tradition of new Traffic Control developers/potential users attempting to set up their own miniature CDN to just see how it all fits together.
+"CDN in a Box" is a name given to the time-honored tradition of new Traffic Control developers/potential users attempting to set up their own, miniature CDN to just see how it all fits together.
 Historically, this has been a nightmare of digging through leftover ``virsh`` scripts and manually configuring pretty hefty networking changes (don't even get me started on DNS) and just generally having a bad time.
 For a few years now, different people had made it to various stages of merging the project into Docker for ease of networking, but certain constraints hampered progress - until now.
 The project has finally reached a working state, and now getting a mock/test CDN running can be a very simple task (albeit rather time-consuming).

 Getting Started
 ===============